Amine oxide: Applications

+Imipraminoxide (Imiprex) is used for the treatment of depression.

 Long-chain alkyl amine oxides are used as amphoteric surfactants and foam stabilizers.

 Amine oxides are surfactants commonly used in consumer products such as shampoos, conditioners, detergents, and hard surface cleaners.
 Alkyl dimethyl amine oxide (chain lengths C10–C16) is the most commercially used amine oxide.
 They are considered a high production volume class of compounds in more than one member country of the Organisation for Economic Co-operation and Development (OECD); with annual production over 26000, 16000 and 6,800 t in the US, Europe, and Japan, respectively.
 In North America, more than 95% of amine oxides are used in home cleaning products.
 They serve as stabilizers, thickeners, emollients, emulsifiers, and conditioners with active concentrations in the range of 0.1–10%.
 The remainder (< 5%) is used in personal care, institutional, commercial products and for unique patented uses such as photography.

 Lauryldimethylamine oxide, a fatty amine derivative, is a germicidal ingredient in many cosmetics.

 Properties

 Amine oxides are highly polar molecules and have a polarity close to that of quaternary ammonium salts.
-Small amine oxides are very hydrophilic and have an excellent water solubility and a very poor solubility in most organic solvents.
+Small amine oxides are very hydrophilic; they have excellent solubility in water and very poor solubility in most nonpolar solvents.

-Amine oxides are weak bases with a pK_{b} of around 4.5 that form R3N+\sOH, cationic hydroxylamines, upon protonation at a pH below their pK_{b}.

-Formation of amine oxides can also be an unwanted process, such as the oxidation of amine-based reagents.
-Amines left exposed to air can undergo oxidation from atmospheric oxygen, slowly reacting with oxygen to form N-oxides.
-This process can cause the amines to turn a yellowish color and the N-oxides can decompose further into byproducts.
-Oxidation due to air can be prevented by storing reagents under inert atmosphere.
+Amine oxides are moderate bases.
+Aliphatic amine oxides all have pK_{a}s roughly 4-5, independent of the original amine.
+Heteroaromatic N-oxides delocalize the oxygen lone pairs into the ring and are much less basic; their pK_{a}s are around 1.

 Synthesis

 Almost all amine oxides are prepared by the oxidation of either tertiary aliphatic amines or aromatic N-heterocycles.
-Hydrogen peroxide is the most common reagent both industrially and in academia, however peracids are also important.
-More specialised oxidising agents can see niche use, for instance Caro's acid or mCPBA.
+Acidified hydrogen peroxide is the most common reagent both industrially and in academia.
+Peracids are also important and see niche use, for instance Caro's acid or mCPBA.
+These reactions generally oxidize the more basic nitrogen in polyamines first, and can disturb a number of other functional groups.
+Other reactions producing amine oxides, such as the retro-Cope elimination, are rarely employed.

 Spontaneous or catalysed reactions using molecular oxygen are rare.
-Certain other reactions will also produce amine oxides, such as the retro-Cope elimination, however they are rarely employed.
+Nevertheless, they are a component of the aerobic degradation of amine-based reagents.
+Amines left exposed to air slowly react with oxygen to form N-oxides.
+This process can cause the amines to turn a yellowish color and the N-oxides can decompose further into byproducts.
+Oxidation due to air can be prevented by storing reagents under inert atmosphere.